SteveBeauchemin/nfdumpWrapper/README.md

 <B>Wrapper Installation:</B><BR>
 To transparently invoke the wrapper, rename the current nfdump file, and replace it with the wrapper script.
 I did this as follows.
 Feel free to improvise.
 I did.<BR>
 <BR>
-Make locations for the perl script and the log data.<BR>
+Make locations for the perl script.<BR>
 mkdir /usr/local/nfdumpWrapper<BR>
-mkdir /usr/local/nfdumpWrapper/log<BR>
-mkdir /usr/local/nfdumpWrapper/logtest<BR>
 <BR>
 Copy the wrapper to the new location.<BR>
 cp NFDump-wrapper.pl /usr/local/nfdumpWrapper<BR>